-Information Assurance (IA) provides a variety of guides, tools, and best practices recommendations to help IT professionals secure their systems and devices.
+Information Assurance (IA) provides a variety of guides, tools, services, and best practices recommendations to help IT professionals secure their systems and devices.

 - Server & Database Hardening.
 Apply these strategies to ready your servers and databases to handle sensitive data.

 Sensitive Data Protection

 - Access to Employee-Held Data for U-M Units.
 Units may request access, for business purposes, to university data held in the U-M-provided account or service of an employee or terminated employee in accordance with U-M policy, athough it is preferable to have the employee transfer the information.

 - Data Classification Levels.
 All U-M institutional data is classified into one of four classifications or sensitivity levels.
 Learn about the levels and security requirements for each one.

 - External Funding and Information Security Requirements.
 The U-M Office of Research coordinates with IT security professionals to meet requirements of government grants or contracts.

 - Requesting Addition of a Service to the Sensitive Data Guide.
 Don't see a service listed in the Sensitive Data Guide?
 Here's how to ask that the service be considered for inclusion.

 - Sensitive Data Discovery.
 Checks done on MiWorkspace computers to ensure sensitive data is not being stored unnecessarily or improperly.
 Available to non-MiWorkspace units on request.

 - Sensitive Data Guide to IT Services.
 The Sensitive Data Guide allows you to look up services or data types to determine the appropriate places to store and work with U-M data.